cython/cython/docs/src/userguide/source_files_and_compilation.rst

             [``gc.get_referents()``](https://docs.python.org/3/library/gc.html#gc.get_referents).
             By default, Cython avoids GC traversing these objects because they can never participate in reference cycles, and thus would uselessly waste time during garbage collection runs.

+        ``CYTHON_MODULE_STATE_LOOKUP_THREAD_SAFE``
+            Makes module state lookup thread-safe (when ``CYTHON_USE_MODULE_STATE`` and ``CYTHON_PEP489_MULTI_PHASE_INIT`` are both enabled).
+This is on by default where it would be helpful, however it can be disabled if you are sure that one interpreter will not be importing your module at the same time as another is using it.
+Values greater than 1 can be used to select a specific implementation for debugging purposes.